rails/rails/guides/source/active_support_instrumentation.md

 | `:key`   | Key used in the store   |
 | `:store` | Name of the store class |

-INFO.
-Cache stores may add their own keys
+Cache stores may add their own data as well.

 ```ruby
 {